 library to render the component and run all hooks.
 We use

 waitForElement to wait for the element with

 testID="fact" to show up.

-Second test for success ensures that when user clicks the button, the app fetches a new fact from the API.
+The second test for success ensures that when user clicks the button, the app fetches a new fact from the API.
 We simulate button press with the

 Here we again use

 waitForElement like above.
 This time we wait for an element containing the same text as the random fact returned from the API.
 Because the API returns a random sentence, we need to find its value.
 Unmock services keep track of mocked calls in the

 spy property.
 This property is a SinonJS spy.
 The spy exposes its second call via the

 secondCall property.
 The return value of that call is in

 returnValue.
 See the chapter on expectations in Unmock documentation for more information.